HariPranav/Academic_Portfolio/content/post/apache-superset-a-swiss-army-knife-for-analyzing-data/index.md

 We then need to manually allocate the storage on the ec2 instance.

 $ Df -Th

 This command is used to get the increased volume in this case it is XVDA

 $growpart /dev/xvda 1

 This will increase the partision

 $resize2fs /dev/xvda1

-## Increasing Storage on EC2 as the datasets increase:
+## User Analytics on Superset:

-The analyics can be viewed in the SQL lab:
+The analytics can be viewed in the SQL lab:

 It is present under the PGSQL database, Schema: Public, table ab_user